rpm-software-management/dnf/doc/command_ref.rst

 ``--skip-broken``
     Resolve depsolve problems by removing packages that are causing problems from the transaction.
-    It is alias for configuration option :ref:`strict <strict-label>` with False value.
+    It is an alias for the :ref:`strict <strict-label>` configuration option with value ``False``.
-    Additionally with module subcommands :ref:`enable <module_enable_command-label>` and :ref:`disable <module_disable_command-label>` it allow to perform action even in case of broken modular dependencies.
+    Additionally, with the :ref:`enable <module_enable_command-label>` and
+    :ref:`disable <module_disable_command-label>` module subcommands it allows to perform an action even in case of broken modular dependencies.

 ``--showduplicates``
-    show duplicates, in repos, in list/search commands
+    Show duplicate packages in repositories.
+Applicable for the list and search commands.

 .. _verbose_options-label:

 ``-v, --verbose``
-    verbose operation, show debug messages.
+    Verbose operation, show debug messages.

 ``--version``
-    show DNF version and exit
+    Show DNF version and exit.

 ``-y, --assumeyes``
-    Automatically answer yes for all questions
+    Automatically answer yes for all questions.

 List options are comma-separated.
 Command-line options override respective settings from configuration files.